kingsley1989/Parallel-Ultrametric/README.md

 > * Data Clusterability: Defined as the degree of the hardness of the transfer process.
 > * Parallel Hierarchical Clustering: The final ultrametric distance matrix can generate a hierarchical structure on the dataset.
 Such structure is identical to that from the single-linkage hierarchical clustering.

+The theorical background can refer to paper: [Data ultrametricity and clusterability](https://iopscience.iop.org/article/10.1088/1742-6596/1334/1/012002/meta)

 The whole package is coded in CUDA and C++ and embeded with PyTorch.

 You have to make sure your device is installed with the newest version of PyTorch and CUDA.